rodprogramdev/100-days-of-code/log.md

 # Day 85: June 24, 2019
 Progress: Worked onlearning operator precedence.
 Learned about a good resource table in the lessons for operator precedence Learned the associativity explanation on how precedence of operators works.
 Worked on a coding challenge in my UDEMY course.

+# Day 85: June 28, 2019
+Progress: not much coding this past few days due to busy sched, just reviewed concepts in javascript for boolean logic, how to use the ternary operator and switch operator.